Forex Courses for Beginner Currency Traders

 What is Leverage?

-Because many traders can not afford to trade 100,000 units of currency or even 10,000 units of currency, there is the option of leverage provided in Forex which means that forex traders can borrow money and use this borrowed money to open trades with.
-For example leverage of 100:1 means that a trader with capital of $1,000 can borrow up to 100 times using this 100:1 leverage option & therefore after borrowing using this leverage option the currency trader will have a total of $1,000 multiplied by 100, which means the trader will have a total of $100,000 and can therefore trade one standard lot of $100,000 units of currency.
-This leverage is what makes accessible to many retail traders because retail traders can start with little capital of their own and use leverage to borrow the rest of the money required for trading currencies.
+Because a lot of retail traders can't afford to trade 100,000 units of currency or even 10,000 units of currency, there is the option of leverage provided in Forex which means that forex traders can borrow money and use this borrowed money to open trades with.
+For example leverage of 100:1 means that a trader with capital of $1,000 can borrow up to 100 times using this 100:1 leverage option & therefore after borrowing using this leverage option the currency trader will have a total of $1,000 multiplied by 100, which means the trader will have a total of $100,000 and can therefore trade one standard lot of $100,000 dollars units of currency.
+This leverage is what makes accessible to many retail traders because retail traders can begin with little amount of capital of their own and use leverage to borrow the rest of the money required for trading currencies.
 The money that the trader deposits is referred to as their margin and one can continue borrowing money using this leverage option as long as they have the required margin in their trading account.
-This is why the traders must have the required account balance in their account to open the trades they want, for example a trader using leverage 100:1 must have more than $1,000 in their trading account to be able to open & trade using standard lots.
+This is why the traders must have the required account balance in their trading account to open the trades they want, for example a trader using leverage 100:1 must have more than $1,000 dollars in their trading account to be able to open & trade using standard contracts/lots.

 What is Trading Margin?

-Margin is the particular amount of money which a trader is required to put aside in order and so as to continue holding an open leveraged transaction.
-Margin can also be expounded as the deposit that a trader is required to keep in their account so as to maintain his open positions.
-This margin is a percent of account equity that has to be set aside and allocated as the margin for the open trade positions which are held by a forex trader.
+Margin is the specific amount of money a trader needs to set aside to keep a leveraged trade open.
+Margin can also be described as the deposit a trader must keep in their account to maintain their open positions.
+This margin is a percentage of the account's total value that must be set aside as margin for the open trades held by a forex trader.

 Charts